pts/pts-dropbear/README.txt

   implementation is based on TweetNaCl v20140427.
 * Added environment variable propagation (similar to OpenSSH AcceptEnv, command-line flag -A) to Dropbear sshd.
+* Added option of autodetection and loading of OpenSSH hostkeys to Dropbear sshd (with `make OPENSSHHOSTKEYLOAD=1').
 * Improved some command-line flags (e.g. dropbear -E is always available).
 * Compilation instructions for pts-xstatic (statically linked i386 Linux binary).
 Binary size is 350456 bytes.
-* Option to compile without loading any system keys (e.g. from /etc/dropbear): `make NOSYSHOSTKEYLOAD=1'.
+* Added option to compile without loading any system hostkeys (e.g. from /etc/dropbear) (with `make NOSYSHOSTKEYLOAD=1').
-* dropbearkey behavior is more compatible with ssh-keygen in OpenSSH:
+* Made dropbearkey behavior is more compatible with ssh-keygen in OpenSSH:
 ** dropbearkey now creates a .pub file.
 ** -b bits flag.
 ** -C comment flag.
+(The comment will be added to the public key file, and not to the private key file.)
 ** -P passphrase flag.
 Only the empty passhprase is allowed.
 ** -N passphrase flag.
 Only the empty passhprase is allowed.
-* dropbearconvert can autodetect the input private key file format (with `dropbearconvert any').
+* Added autodection of the input private key file format, as `dropbearconvert any'.

 How to generate an ssh-ed25519 server host key: